Damn Yankees (album)

-Damn Yankees was the self titled debut album by the American hard rock supergroup Damn Yankees.
+Damn Yankees is the self-titled debut album by the American hard rock supergroup Damn Yankees, released by Warner Bros.
+Records on March 13, 1990.
 It was certified double platinum in the US and featured such chart topping hits as "High Enough", "Come Again", and "Coming of Age".

 Music

 The first single, "Coming of Age", a traditional guitar-driven song, gained heavy airplay on rock radio, reaching No. 60 on the US Billboard Hot 100 chart.